bendsp/my_world/README.md

 # my_world
-3D terrain generation and manipulation - A CSFML project designed for 1920 by 1080 screens.
+- A CSFML project written from scratch in C featuring 3D terrain generation and manipulation

 ![Screenshot from 2022-04-13 14-36-02](https://user-images.githubusercontent.com/48384807/163384425-682ad2ea-7659-4664-a484-cd8a3de00e46.png)